 You learn about the characters as the story continues, and through multiple stories, a bigger picture is created.

-I would say that this anime is either a hit or miss with people, ya love it or ya don't.
+say that this anime is either a hit or miss with people, ya love it or ya don't.

 To all people out their though I would say to most certainly give this anime a try.